aws/aws-cdk/packages/@aws-cdk/aws-s3-assets/README.md

   bundling: {
     image: BundlingDockerImage.fromRegistry('alpine'),
     command: ['command-that-produces-an-archive.sh'],
-    packaging: BundlePackaging.ALWAYS_ZIP, // Bundling output will be zipped even though it produces a single archive file.
+    packaging: BundlingOutput.NOT_ARCHIVED, // Bundling output will be zipped even though it produces a single archive file.
   },
 });
 ```

-Use `BundlePackaging.NEVER_ZIP` if the bundling output contains a single file and you don't
+Use `BundlingOutput.ARCHIVED` if the bundling output contains a single file and you don't
 want it to be zippped.

 ## CloudFormation Resource Metadata